When it comes to budgeting it will take a while to get the hang of it, but don’t be caught off guard by these 9 common budget mistakes.

 This past year for some reason I didn’t put money aside each month for Christmas.
 What was I thinking?!
 We know when Christmas is and should not wait until the last minute to think about how to pay for it!
 Luckily my husband got some extra money in that was almost enough to cover it (and we do not go crazy with gifts, either).
 There are things that should be in your monthly budget that you will put aside until you have to pay them.
 Christmas is definitely one.
 Also, things like car tags, car/home insurance, or property taxes if you don’t pay monthly.
 To figure out how much to save, take the cost of your item and divide it by how many months you have to pay it.
 For example, if you pay your car insurance every 6 months and it is $600, divide $600 by 6 to get $100 a month.
 If you have a bill you only pay once a year, divide by 12.

 This process will take time!
 There have been lots of months that I wanted to give up in the beginning, but I am so glad we didn’t.
 Now we are so close to paying off all debt except the house and we live beneath our means and plan to stay that way.
 If you are new to budgeting, please give it at least 6 months.
 By then you should really start to get the hang of it and see that it’s not as hard as it seems.
 You can do it!

-I hope you enjoyed this list as much as I enjoyed coming up with these ideas.
-If you have any other ideas or questions, please leave a comment below!
+I hope you enjoyed this list of budget mistakes as much as I enjoyed coming up with these ideas.
+If you have any other ideas or questions, or some budget mistakes that I missed, please leave a comment below!